1. What is estate planning?

 First of all, in your will, you should nominate a guardian to supervise and care for your child (and to manage the child’s assets) until he or she is 18 years old.
 Under California law, a minor child (a child under age 18) would not be legally qualified to care for himself or herself if both parents were to die.
 Nor is a minor legally qualified to manage his or her own property.
 Your nomination of a guardian could avoid a “tug of war” between well-meaning family members and others.

 It depends on the circumstances.
 Assets left to your spouse (if he or she is a U.S. citizen) or any charitable organization will not be subject to estate tax.
-Assets left to anyone else—even your children—will be taxed if that portion of the estate totals more than $5 million.
-In 2013, unless Congress changes the law, the exemption will drop to $1 million.
-For estates that approach or exceed these amounts, significant estate taxes can be saved by proper estate planning before your death or, for couples, before one of you dies.
+Assets left to anyone else — even your children — will be taxed if that portion of the estate (including gifts made during lifetime) totals more than the lifetime gift and estate tax exemption (which is $5.45 million in 2016, and, under current law, is scheduled to rise to account for inflation).
+For estates that approach or exceed this amount, significant estate taxes can be saved by proper estate planning before your death or, for couples, before one of you dies.

 Yes.
 The nature of your assets and how you hold title to those assets is a critical factor in the estate planning process.
 Before you take title (or change title) to an asset, you should understand the tax and other consequences of any proposed change.
 Your estate planning lawyer will be able to advise you.